 “640K ought to be enough for anybody.” — Attributed to Bill Gates, 1981.

-Moreover, sometimes we simply have a bad idea and receiving a sincere and constructive feedback early on can save us lots of wasted time and money.
+Moreover, sometimes we simply have a bad idea and receiving sincere and constructive feedback early on can save us lots of wasted time and money.

 Thus, we should develop the important skill of active listening, and learn how to receive negative feedback.
 It will enable us to learn better and faster.
 And even more important, encourage people to give us their sincere and honest feedback, even when the message might be unpleasant.